 - Blood clots larger than the size of a quarter

 - Increased vaginal discharge of any type

-- Any unusually colored discharge, including gray, yellow-green, or pink
+- Unusually colored discharge, including gray, yellow-green, or pink

-Along with screening for fibroids, your doctor may wish to look for signs of infection, pregnancy complications, and ovarian or cervical cancer.
+Along with screening for fibroids, your doctor may look for signs of infection, pregnancy complications, and ovarian or cervical cancer.
 Ultimately, whatever the underlying cause of your symptoms, seeking prompt medical attention will almost always lead to the best possible outcome for you.
-At USA Fibroid Centers, we are available to discover what is behind your abnormal bleeding, pink discharge, light pink discharge, or other related symptoms.
+At USA Fibroid Centers, we are available to answer any questions you may have about abnormal bleeding, pink spotting, light pink discharge, or other related symptoms.
 Give us a call at 855.615.2555 or contact us online to schedule an initial consultation.

 Characteristics of vaginal discharge can vary from person to person, and even within a single menstrual cycle.
 It’s important to know what different colors and textures of discharge mean.

 - White: Although white discharge is most commonly detected at the beginning and end of a menstrual cycle, it can be a sign of a yeast infection if it’s accompanied by itching.

 - Clear: Discharge that is clear can be either watery or stretchy and sticky.
 Watery discharge can occur at various times, especially after exercise.
 Stretchy clear discharge is considered a sign of ovulation and usually occurs mid-cycle.

 - Yellow or green: If you notice yellow or green discharge that is clumpy at any phase of the menstrual cycle, it may be a sign of infection.